Discover Tability: the AI platform that turns OKRs into resultsLearn more →

 If you want to learn more about the framework, you can read our OKR guide online.

-Building your own Pre Certification Training OKRs with AI
+How to write your own Pre Certification Training OKRs

 You'll find below a list of Objectives and Key Results templates for Pre Certification Training.
 We also included strategic projects for each template to make it easier to understand the difference between key results and projects.